flupes/svplume/about.md

 produced using the same original mold which was used in 1979 for hull #1.

-Lyle Hess wanted a boat small enough to be trailerable, without any concession on seaworthiness.
+Lyle Hess wanted a boat small enough to be trailerable, without any concession to seaworthiness.
 The reasonable size of the NØRSEA 27, its legendary robustness, and its limited draft were key points in our choice of a sailboat for the San Francisco Bay, and beyond.